watari3/GitBucket-Wiki/DirectoryStructure.md

-GitBucket persists all data into __HOME/gitbucket__.
+GitBucket persists all data into __HOME/.gitbucket__ in default (In 1.9 or before, HOME/gitbucket is default).

 This directory has following structure:

 ```
 * /HOME/gitbucket